se-rwth/se-rwth.github.io/_pages/research/Model-Based-Assistive-Systems.md

 functionality into supporting systems.

-Due to the General Data Protection Regulation (GDPR) organizations are obliged to consider privacy throughout the complete development process.
+Due to the General Data Protection Regulation (GDPR) organizations are obliged to consider privacy throughout the complete development process, which is also relevant for assistive systems.
 Our work suggests solutions for privacy-aware environments for cloud services [[ELR+17]](#ELR+17) as well as privacy preserving information systems demonstrated on an IoT manufacturing use case [[MNRV19]](#MNRV19).